Jim McMahon

 Former NFL All-Pro Quarterback

-Career Highlights: Recognized as one of the NFL’s grittiest quarterbacks of all time, McMahon led the Bears’ offense for the first eight seasons of his NFL career from 1982 to 1989.
-In 1985 McMahon came back from a season-ending injury the year before and led the Bears to a 46-10 victory over New England in the 1986 Super Bowl.
-Often recognized for the variety of headbands and sunglasses he wore, McMahon was named to the Pro Bowl that season.
-In his 15-year NFL career, he played for San Diego, Philadelphia, Minnesota, Arizona and earned a second Super Bowl ring with the 1996 Green Bay Packers.
-McMahon finished his career playing 120 regular season games and completing 1,492 passes for 18,148 yards and 100 touchdowns.
-Selected as a consensus All-American at Brigham Young University, McMahon led the nation in passing in 1980 and 1981 and was the first player to throw for more than 4,000 yards in a season.
+Career Highlights: Super Bowl champion quarterback Jim McMahon has long been known as one of the NFL’s grittiest quarterbacks in history.
+McMahon led the Chicago Bears’ offense for the first eight seasons of his 15-year NFL career, from 1982 to 1989, including coming back in 1985 from a season-ending injury the year before and leading the Bears to the 1986 Super Bowl title beating the New England Patriots.
+McMahon was named to the Pro Bowl that season.
+Throughout his career, he played for San Diego, Philadelphia, Minnesota, Arizona and earned a second Super Bowl ring with the 1996 Green Bay Packers.
+Also recognized for his headbands and sunglasses, McMahon finished his career playing 120 regular season games and completing 1,492 passes for 18,148 yards and 100 touchdowns.
+A consensus All-American at Brigham Young University, McMahon led the nation in passing in 1980 and 1981 and was the first player to throw for more than 4,000 yards in a season.
 At the time, he set 32 NCAA records.
 He was elected to the College Football Hall of Fame in 1998.
-Jim McMahon has played in all 28 Celebrity Golf Championships at Edgewood Tahoe.